pagkly/Zed/Investopedia3/Quantity Demanded.md

 ### Inverse Relationship of Price and Demand

 The price of a good or service in a marketplace determines the quantity that consumers demand.
 Assuming that non-price factors are removed from the equation, a higher price results in a lower quantity demanded and a lower price results in higher quantity demanded.
-Thus, the price of a product and the quantity demanded for that product have an inverse relationship, as stated in the [law of demand](https://www.investopedia.com/terms/l/lawofdemand.asp).
+Thus, the price of a product and the quantity demanded for that product have an inverse relationship, as stated in the [[law of demand]](https://www.investopedia.com/terms/l/lawofdemand.asp).

 An inverse relationship means that higher prices result in lower quantity demand and lower prices result in higher quantity demand.